hmcts/cnp-design-documentation/doc/adr/0004-Setting_up_vault_as_a_cert_auth.md

-# 4. Setting up Vault ad a Certification Authority (CA)
+# 4. Setting up Vault as a Certification Authority (CA)
 Date: 2017-07-27

 ## Status